cosmos/cosmos-sdk/docs/core/app1.md

 After setting the transaction decoder and the message handling routes, the final step is to mount the stores and load the latest version.
 Since we only have one store, we only mount one.

+## Execution

+We're now done the core logic of the app!
+From here, we could write transactions in Go and execute them against the application using the `app.DeliverTx` method.
+In a real setup, the app would run as an ABCI application and would be driven by blocks of transactions from the Tendermint consensus engine.
+Later in the tutorial, we'll connect our app to a complete suite of components for running and using a live blockchain application.
+For complete details on how ABCI applications work, see the [ABCI documentation](TODO).

+For now, we note the follow sequence of events occurs when a transaction is received (through `app.DeliverTx`):

+- serialized transaction is received by `app.DeliverTx`
+- transaction is deserialized using `TxDecoder`
+- for each message in the transaction, run `msg.ValidateBasic()`
+- for each message in the transaction, load the appropriate handler and execute it with the message

 ## Conclusion